 Loughcrew near Oldcastle in Co.
 Meath, aka Sliabh na Cailleach, the Mountains of the Hag / Witch / Wisewoman / Crone.

 - Standing in the Rath of the Synods on Tara, there is a gap, maybe an entrance way in the henge ridges and this faces the general direction of Loughcrew, which appears as low hills on the horizon.

 - There is a myth / legend that the wind shared it's wisdom with the hag/witch/cailleach/feminine energy at Loughcrew and she flew from there to Tara to share it with the Ard Ri/chieftain/people.

 There is a link between here and Teltown.
 It is said a hag lived here, she was queen of the Tailteans and the Tailtean games were played at Loughcrew.
 Several people of noble birth visited every year to join in these games.

 Ollamh Follamh was a constant visitor at the Loughcrew hills and when he died his body was cremated and the remains were buried there.
 King Laoghaire also lived there and a neighbouring townland was called Drumlaoghaire in his honour.
 Duchas School's collection story.

-The tombs are located on three different hills and Cairn T, one of the largest tombs in the complex, is situated on Cairnbane East.
+Cairn T, one of the largest tombs in the complex, is situated on Cairnbane East.
 Inside this tomb lies a cruciform chamber, a corbelled roof and some of the most beautiful examples of Neolithic art in Ireland.
 During the Vernal and Autumn Equinox people gather at dawn in Cairn T to watch sunlight enter the chamber and illuminate the inside of the tomb.
 OPW information on the site managed by them at Loughcrew.
 Click here for opening times and information for visiting the site.